fadymalak1/BOMEQP-Backend/COURSE_CRUD_API_DOCUMENTATION.md

 ## Best Practices

+1. **Pricing is Optional**: You can create courses without pricing and add it later.
+Don't feel pressured to set pricing immediately.
-1. **Set Pricing on Creation**: If you know the pricing, include it when creating the course to avoid an extra API call
+2. **Set Pricing When Ready**: If you know the pricing, include it when creating the course to avoid an extra API call.
+But it's perfectly fine to add it later.
-2. **Use Unique Codes**: Always use unique, descriptive course codes
+3. **Use Unique Codes**: Always use unique, descriptive course codes
-3. **Validate Commissions**: Always ensure commission percentages total 100% or less
-4. **Use Effective Dates**: Use `effective_from` and `effective_to` to manage price changes over time
+4. **Pricing is Always Effective**: When you set pricing, it becomes effective immediately.
+There are no date restrictions.
 5. **Partial Updates**: When updating, only send fields you want to change
-6. **Check Active Pricing**: Before updating pricing, check if there's already an active one to understand the behavior
+6. **View Before Update**: Use the GET endpoint to view current course details and pricing before making updates
+7. **Simple Pricing Updates**: Updating pricing simply updates the existing price - no complex date logic needed

 ---

 ## Summary

-✅ **Create Course (POST)**: Creates new course with optional pricing
+✅ **Create Course (POST)**: Creates new course with completely optional pricing
-✅ **Update Course (PUT)**: Updates course details and/or pricing
+✅ **Update Course (PUT)**: Updates course details and/or optional pricing
+✅ **View Course (GET)**: View course details including current pricing (if set)
+✅ **Pricing is Optional**: You can create and manage courses without any pricing information
-✅ **Pricing Support**: Full pricing with commission percentages in both create and update
+✅ **Pricing Support**: When pricing is provided, supports base price and currency
-✅ **Validation**: Ensures commission percentages don't exceed 100%
-✅ **Date Management**: Handles effective dates and automatically manages pricing transitions
+✅ **Always Effective**: Pricing is always effective immediately when set - no date restrictions
 ✅ **Error Handling**: Provides clear error messages for validation failures
 ✅ **Flexible Updates**: Update any combination of course fields and pricing
+✅ **Commission Management**: Commission percentages are managed by Group Admins, not ACC admins

 ---